aiwen324/club-event-webpage/README.md

 ---

+## Set Up the Web App in Local

+Before you start, make sure `npm` and `mongod` are installed in your computer.

+- Change directory (`cd`) to your local repository holding the app
+- Make a new directory to hold the MongoDB database: `mkdir mongo-data`
+- Set up the database: `mongod --dbpath mongo-data`
+- Install the web app: `npm install`
+- Run the app using the current build: `npm run build`
+- Start the app: `node server.js`

+After all the steps above, you should be able to see on what port is your app running on; on default, it will be `5000`.
+In this case, open the browser and visit `http://localhost:5000` and you should see the web app running on your local machine.

+---

 ## Sign In and Sign Out

 The platform has different functionalities and interfaces for _Admins_ and _General Users_.
 To sign in, hit the "_Sign in_" button on the very right of the navigation bar.
 Note that after a successful sign-in, the button's caption will become the display name of the user.